fx-ha/whatthefiatfee/README.md

 npm install
 ```

-3. Check if it runs on the development server:
+3. Check if it runs on the dev server:
 ```bash
 npm run dev
 ```